JOIN LOGIN JOIN

 Vulkan’s Battle Tactics and Leadership

-During the Horus Heresy, Vulkan led his Salamanders into battle against the traitor legions with a style that blended brute force and calculated strategy.
-He didn’t just smash through enemy lines; he crafted intricate plans that focused on minimizing unnecessary destruction and protecting innocent lives whenever possible.
+During the Horus Heresy, Vulkan led with a blend of brute force and calculated strategy.
+He didn’t just smash through enemy lines.
+He planned around minimizing unnecessary destruction and protecting innocent lives whenever possible.

-This approach often put him at odds with some of his more aggressive brothers, but it made Vulkan a respected and reliable leader within the Imperium.
+This approach often put him at odds with more aggressive brothers, but it made him a respected leader inside the Imperium.

 Vulkan’s Unbreakable Resilience